agustingu/Panama_House_Pricing/README.md

 <img src='https://user-images.githubusercontent.com/54486202/199816336-e16ea740-ae0c-4128-8633-0ded391a411c.png' width=300/>
+# Requirements:
+Create a virtual environment with the dependencies in the requirements.txt file.
 # Motivation

 There is no existing data or tools to predict apartment pricing in Latin America which makes the development of housing policies very challenging.
 In this repository, I developed a data scraper to get apartment pricing information in Panama City (area, number of bathrooms, bedrooms, parking, location).
 This project will later scale to include other countries in the region as well as transportation networks.